Abandon a gift in a Will to keep the pension?

 3. Three-Generation Testamentary Trusts

 Death and Probate Duties were abolished by 1981.
-However, in 1985 the Federal Government introduced Capital Gains Tax.
+However, in 1985, the Federal Government introduced the Capital Gains Tax.
 Capital Gains Tax now earns the Australian Federal Government more money on deceased estates in a single year than in the cumulative history of death duties.

-Contrary to what Treasurer Paul Keating told us back in 1985 when he introduced CGT, Capital Gains Tax and Stamp Duty are applying more often to your family home.
+Contrary to what Treasurer Paul Keating told us back in 1985 when he introduced the Capital Gains Tax, it is now more often applied to your family home.
 Even your pre-1985 family home can be subject to Capital Gains Tax.

 A 3-Generation Testamentary Trust is the most effective safeguard to put into your Will to dampen the effects of Capital Gains Tax and Stamp Duty.